 Rules of the Beach

-The area’s 26 miles of sugar white sand beaches provide an oasis for relaxing, enjoying recreational activities and creating lasting memories.
-In an effort to ensure your beach experience is “sun”sational, we encourage you to adhere to the following beach ordinances and state statutes.
+South Walton’s 26 miles of sugar-white sand beaches provide an oasis for relaxing, enjoying recreational activities, and creating lasting memories.
+In an effort to ensure your vacation is as perfect as can be, we encourage you to adhere to the following beach ordinances and state statutes.

 - No glass containers on the beach